segment-boneyard/nightmare/Readme.md

 #### Nightmare.prototype

-With nightmare v3 the primary mechanism of adding custom behavior is by adding methods to the prototype.
+With nightmare v3 the primary mechanism of adding custom behavior is by adding functions to the prototype.
 This is how Nightmare v3 implements its actions itself.

 Functions added to the prototype can be simple prototype functions that can return promises or values.
-Callback methods can be utilized, but are not required.
+Callback functions can be utilized, but are not required.
 Custom functions can be generators as well.

 ```
 Nightmare.prototype.size = function (scale, offset) {